-The home had a manager, who has submitted an application to become the registered manager with CQC, a senior staff team, care staff and ancillary staff.
+The home had a manager, a senior staff team, care staff and ancillary staff.
 We saw that people who lived at the home and staff interacted well with the manager during our visit.
-People we spoke with had very positive comments to make about the newly appointed manager and the committed care staff.
+People we spoke with had positive comments to make about the manager and the committed care staff.
 Relatives said that the manager kept them up-to-date about their family members and that communication was good.
-A member of staff told us "The home has improved in recent months due to the new manager's enthusiasm and bringing ideas from other homes they have managed."
+A member of staff told us "The manager keeps in contact with us when there are any concerns or issues about our family member."

-Staff told us that the new manager was very 'visible' within the home and carried out a walk around every morning and often again in the afternoon.
-One staff member said, "The new manager is very personable and knows everyone by their first name, including all the staff.
-"Staff told us that the culture in the home was 'open' and that the manager was very approachable and always open to listening to new ideas.
+Staff told us that the manager was 'visible' within the home and carried out a daily walk around.
+One staff member said, "The manager is fair but firm.
+Staff told us that the culture in the home was one of 'openness'.
+Another staff member told us that the manager was both approachable and always open to listen to their ideas and suggestions."
 Staff spoken with told us that they were supported by the manager.
 They said that they had regular supervisions and appraisals.
 This was confirmed by the records we looked at.

-A relative said, "The new manager has made a point of coming and speaking to us all, when we visit which makes us feel valued."
+A relative said, "The manager has made a point of coming and speaking to us all, when we visit which makes us feel we are consulted and involved."

-Records showed that staff meetings happened and that they were an open forum where staff could raise any topics of concern they wished to discuss.
+Records showed that regular staff meetings were held and that they were an open forum in which staff could raise any topics of concern they wished to discuss.
 Staff told us that they were encouraged to make any suggestions that they may have to improve the service.
-Such as the CQC model of inspection, safeguarding and people's feedback and experiences of the meals provided.
+Such as, safeguarding and people's feedback and experiences of the meals provided and activities.

 There were effective quality assurance systems in place that monitored people's care.
 We saw that audits and checks were in place which monitored safety and the quality of care people received.
 These checks included areas such care planning, medication and health and safety, call bell audits and infection control audits.
 Where action had been identified these were followed up and recorded when completed to ensure people's safety.
 We saw that where the need for improvement had been highlighted that action had been taken to improve systems.
-This included two areas of the home where there was an unpleasant odour.
-This problem had been investigated and was in the process of being rectified by replacing the carpet with a hard floor covering to help eliminate the mal odours.

-The manager had also introduced additional audits with regard to the standards of cleanliness and infection control.
 They also carried out daily 'walk around audits' and audits that related to people's experiences of mealtimes.
 This demonstrated the service had an approach towards a culture of continuous improvement in the quality of care provided.